bcaffo/ds4ph-bme/assignment2.md

 V. Similate 6,000 die rolls using `sample`.
 Put them in a matrix of size 1,000 x 6.
 Calculate the average of each row so that you now have a vector of 1,000 averages of 6 die rolls.
 Plot a histogram of the averages.
 Calculate the average of the averages.
 Calculate the variance of the averages.

 VI.
 Write a function `birthday` that calcualtes the probability at least two people in a room of `n` people (input by the user) have the same birthday.
 [Here's the wikipedia article on the birthday problem ](https://en.wikipedia.org/wiki/Birthday_problem).
-Plot the probability by the number of people in the room.
+Create a plot of the probability by the number of people in the room.

+VII Write a function `ppv` where a user inputs the `sensitivity`, `specificity` and `prevalance` associate with a diagnostic test and gives the positive predictive value.
+[The formula can be found here.](https://en.wikipedia.org/wiki/Positive_and_negative_predictive_values).